websemantics/bragit/README.md

 </a>
 ```

-The above example explains how to add a `stars` button of this repository, **Bragit**.
+The above example shows how to add a `stars` button of this repository, **Bragit**.
 The class name constructed as `github-websemantics-bragit-stars`.
 Following the above formula, other possible classes / buttons for this repository would be,

 ```
 github-websemantics-bragit-stars